Cofucan/data_analysis/README.md

 Just a couple of data analysis projects.
 Datasets gotten from different sourses (linked in each folder).

 I follow a process for each project:
-i.
-Ask a few questions
+1. Ask a few questions
 2. Gather data for analysis
 3. Clean, filter and querry the data using different tools including Microsoft SQL, Excel, Power Bi, Tableau and Python.